sivanov/cv/README.md

 - make complex researches and build MVP(Minimum Viable Product) and write well documented code, detailed technical documentations, draw diagrams and charts.

 **Some of my programming languages skills and tech stack:**
-- Python (4 years), Django and Flask (1 year), Selenium (2 years),
+- Python (5 years) from 2018 year, Django and Flask (1 year), Selenium (2 years),
-- Docker (4 years), Virtual Box and Ubuntu server for website development from 2009 year
+- Docker (5 years) from 2018 year, Virtual Box and Ubuntu server for website development from 2009 year
 - Node.JS + express (2 years), JavaScript (6 years)
+- PHP (5 years), Laravel (2 years)
-- Perl, Bash and Regular Expressions (4 year), PHP (5 years), Laravel (2 years)
+- Perl, Bash and Regular Expressions (4 year)
+- Open AI, ChatGPT and AutoGPT from 2023

 **Feature interests and more focus time for improvements will be in:**
-- JavaScript, TypeScript, NodeJS, Express, Svelte, less ReactJS, Website performance, PWA, WebRTC, WebAssembly,
+- JavaScript, TypeScript, NodeJS, Express, ReactJS, Next.JS, PWA, WebRTC, WebAssembly
-- PostgreSQL, Redis, Mysql, Elasticsearch
+- PostgreSQL, Redis, Mysql, Elasticsearch, AWS CLoud
-- Python, Python script and tools, Django, Flask
 - Crypto rabbit hole: BTC and Lightning Network, Solidity, De-Fi, Web3, IPFS, Rust
-- Cypress and Selenium, DevOps, Kubernetes
+- Python scripts and tools.
+Cypress and Selenium
+- Open AI, ChatGPT and AutoGPT

 **Side projects and researches:**<br>
 - 2022 - [Crypto book](https://github.com/sivanov/crypto) in progress.
 Will be more technical oriented for backend developers